 Staff raised concerns and reported incidents and near misses in line with provider policy.
 We reviewed the 5 most recent incidents and saw they had been reported correctly.

-These incidents ranged from treatment machine requiring repair to an administrative error.
-The records we reviewed showed staff providing detailed information to assist with effective incident investigation.
+Staff reported serious incidents clearly.
+The records we reviewed showed staff provided detailed information to assist with effective incident investigation.

 The centre leader was responsible for investigating incidents and completing root-cause-analysis (RCA) for incidents.
 Major incidents were escalated by the centre leader to the risk and safety committee held weekly at provider level.
 This ensured learning was shared more widely between other sites.
-The service had reported no serious incidents or major incidents in the 12 months prior to inspection.

-The service had no 'never events'.
+The service did not have any Never Events.
+Never Events are defined as Serious Incidents that are wholly preventable because guidance or safety recommendations that provide strong systemic protective barriers are available at a national level and should have been implemented by all healthcare providers.
 Managers shared learning with their staff about never events that happened elsewhere.
-Staff told us there were 'flash updates' which informed them on and serious incidents or never events within the provider group.
+Staff told us there were 'flash updates' which informed them on any serious incidents or never events within the provider group.